 Bill practiced law with Keating Muething & Klekamp PLL for 38 years, primarily in the area of corporate and business law representing publicly traded and privately-held businesses; he also practiced in business succession planning, executive compensation and estate and tax planning.
 He was listed in Best Corporate Lawyers in America and he had the highest peer review rating in Martindale-Hubbell.

-Over the years, Bill had added people to the blind carbon list.
+Over the years, Bill added people to the blind carbon list.
 Some send the THDs on to their kids, students, athletes or co-workers.
-There are now over 3,500 people on the THD list, and by the time they forward it on, almost 30,000 people end up getting it.
-(This is by Bill’s little brother’s calculations).
+Now, thousands of people read THD each day.
+If you’d like to receive the daily email, you can sign up here.

 We hope you enjoy these daily messages inspired by Bill here on this website, and remember —